ngchain/ngcore/docs/contract.md

 - gas: `SimpleTollStation` with a fixed budget of 2^24 toll per call;
   every instruction costs 1, and host operations charge tiered extras (kv.set 1000 + 10/byte, kv.del 500, kv reads 100, coin.transfer 2000,
-  log.emit 500 + 5/byte, each service call 2000) so state writes cost
+  log.emit 500 + 5/byte, each cross-contract call 2000) so state writes cost
   orders of magnitude more than arithmetic; overflowing aborts the call
 - all host functions bounds-check every pointer/length against the instance's linear memory